 We present a typical application of eDDNN in wearable computing in Fig. 4.
-When a user is experiencing AR applications using smart glass, with eDDNN, we can offload intensive DNN recognition computations to other wearable devices, such as smartphones, smart wristbands, and smartwatches. eDDNN can greatly reduce the computing pressure of the glass, thereby enabling the glass to be thinner and lighter and the user experience to be better.
+When a user is experiencing AR applications using a smart glass, with eDDNN, we can offload intensive DNN recognition computations to other wearable devices, such as smartphones, smart wristbands, and smartwatches. eDDNN can greatly reduce the computing pressure of the glass, thereby enabling the glass to be thinner and lighter and the user experience to be better.
 Besides, eDDNN offloads the DNN computation to other end devices as much as possible.
 It is necessary that the wireless customer premise equipment (CPE) and the edge server can also perform part of the computation, thereby avoiding the data transmission between the end device and the edge server.
-Considering that the wearable end devices have different brands, different systems, and computing architectures, which make it difficult to perform communication and collaborative DNN inference.
-To this end, eDDNN implements distributed DNN inference over heterogeneous end devices based on cross-platform web technology and WebRTC protocol.
-The main process includes task pre-processing, distributed inference, and merging results.
+Consider that the wearable end devices have different brands, different systems, and computing architectures, which make it difficult to perform communication and collaborative DNN inference.
+To this end, eDDNN implements distributed DNN inference over heterogeneous end devices based on cross-platform Web technology and the WebRTC protocol.
+The main process includes task preprocessing, distributed inference, and merging results.

-A. Distributed and parallelizing inference of eDDNN
+A. Distributed and Parallelizing Inference of eDDNN

 In Fig. 5, we describe how to perform distributed DNN inference among ubiquitous end devices in parallel, consisting of establishing the connection, dividing the task and DNN models, distributed inference, verifying and merging the results.
-The detailed eDDNN process is as follows:
+The detailed eDDNN process is as follows.

-STEP 1.
-Establishing D2D connections among end devices and updating connections with the help of the edge server.
+Step 1: Establishing D2D connections among end devices and updating connections with the help of the edge server.
 Generally, the edge server selects end devices that have available and idle resources as much as possible for participation.
-In the event of an end device failure or loss of connection, the edge server updates the connections among end devices.
+In the event of an end-device failure or loss of connection, the edge server updates the connections among end devices.

-STEP 2.
-The task requestor (i.e. Glass in Fig. 4) sends a request signal to the edge server, consisting of the task size, required DNN model, and available resource of the current end device that can provide.
+Step 2: The task requestor (i.e., Glass in Fig. 4) sends a request signal to the edge server, consisting of the task size, required DNN model, and available resource of the current end device that can provide.

-STEP 3.
-Once the edge server receives the request from the requestor, and it divides the task and DNN models into Num pieces by DecisionMaker, which provides dynamic allocation according to the current status.
+Step 3: Once the edge server receives the request from the requestor, it divides the task and DNN models into Num pieces by DecisionMaker, which provides dynamic allocation according to the current status.
 Also, it establishes an inference dependency table based on the allocation, which mainly supports the inference of the convolutional layer at the split edge of pieces and then broadcasts the dependency table, subtasks, and submodels.
 Note that Num is generally determined according to the size of the input and DNN models.

-STEP 4.
-End devices execute sub-inference according to the dependency table and send response results to the requestor immediately.
-There may occur some abnormalities during distributed execution such as the connection loss or insufficient computing resource, making the collaborative device offline and unavailable Besides, the end device with low computing capability consumes much time on DNN inference, triggering the failure.
-Thus, we set a response latency for each end device to monitor the status by the edge server.
-Once an end device is found to be offline, it immediately forwards its corresponding computations to other available end devices and updates the dependency table to keep consistency.
+Step 4: End devices execute subinference according to the dependency table and send response results to the requestor immediately.
+There may occur some abnormalities during distributed execution, such as the connection loss or insufficient computing resource, making the collaborative device offline and unavailable Besides, the end device with low computing capability consumes much time on DNN inference, triggering the failure.
+Thus, we set a response latency for each end device is found to be offline, it immediately forwards its corresponding computations to other available end devices and updates the dependency table to keep consistency.

-STEP 5.
-When the requestor collects the results returned by all collaborative devices, it immediately merges sub results to output the final results.
-The requestor verifies that all distributed calculation results have been received; otherwise it will execute or request the edge server for the rest inference.
+Step 5: When the requestor collects the results returned by all collaborative devices, it immediately merges subresults to output the final results.
+The requestor verifies that all distributed calculation results have been received; otherwise, it will execute or request the edge server for the rest inference.